Scuba Diving Etiquette (5) etiqueta en el buceo

 The sea turtle nesting season has begun!
 Get ready to witness one of nature’s most wild and thrilling spectacles!

-Imagine this: A warm night.
-The sound of the sea gently lapping at the shore.
-Everything is calm.
-Suddenly, something breaks the silence.
-A silhouette emerges from the waves, slow and powerful.
+The sound of the sea gently lapping against the shore.
+All is calm.
+Suddenly, something breaks the peace.
+A silhouette rises from the waves—slow, powerful.
 You’re not watching a movie.
 This is real.
 And the best part… it’s happening right now.

 Loggerhead turtles meticulously digging their nests, or tiny green sea turtles desperately racing to save the life they’ve just begun—this is a critical moment, not only for them but for an entire ecosystem that depends on their survival.

 Want to know when?
 Where?
-What you need to do to experience it?
-Well, I’ll tell you in a minute.
-But first, let me warn you: this article is not for the usual curious onlookers.
-Here, you’ll learn, yes, but you’ll also feel.
+What do you need to do to experience it?
+Well, keep reading—that’s what I’m going to tell you in just a minute.

 Sea Turtle Nesting Season (2) La temporada de anidación de tortugas marinas